lexxnsk/rsschool-devops-course-task6/README.md

 ## Automated deployment using Jenkins
 The Git repository includes a Jenkinsfile that defines a straightforward pipeline.
 This pipeline is triggered automatically every time changes are pushed to the GitHub repository.
 A webhook is configured to establish this connection between GitHub and Jenkins, ensuring that the pipeline executes seamlessly with each update.
+Detailed Jenkins configuration was described in previous tasks.

 ## Access via Internet
 An NGINX reverse proxy with TLS certificates is deployed on the Bastion host to ensure secure and encrypted access to the [Grafana Web UI](https://grafana.rss.myslivets.ru/).
 This setup safeguards communication by routing traffic through HTTPS, enhancing security and accessibility.